bjss-data-academy/python-essentials/06-objects.md

 Objects form a nice way to organise code.
 They naturally split a large program up into smaller building blocks.
 This approach is known as Object Oriented Programming or OOP.

-Knowing how to use the objects is essential to get the best out of Python and tools like PySpark.
+Knowing how to use objects is essential to get the best out of Python and tools like PySpark.

 Code for this section is at [src/objects.py](/src/objects.py)

 ## Create a class

-Let's start much simpler than PySpark.
+Let's write some code to greet users of our system with a cheery message.
+We will use OO to do this.

-Let's create some objects that know how to greet a user of our system, then create two users for us to greet.
+We will end up with a separate object for each user in our system.

-Before we can create an object to represent a single user, we need to create a User class.
+Each one of our user objects shares things in common: the data about a user's name, and the logic to print a greeting message.
+We write this common code in a _class_.
+Python uses _class-based_ OO.

 A class is a blueprint from which we create all related objects.

-Our User class will describe what every user object has in common.
-This will be the code and data needed to make our greeting work.
-We will then create specific instances of this class, one per user.
+Once we have a class, we can make as many user objects as memory allows.

-The class represnts all users. the instances represent specific users.
+Let's write a class suitable for greeting our users.
+We will name it class `User`:

 ```python
 class User: